Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - Alternate fuel – It’s nice to have options, and some portable generators provide propane or natural gas as their fuel source.
 Depending on your needs, you might even be able to convert the generator using a kit.

 By now, you should understand the difference between these two.
 Both generators and alternators create power in the form of electricity.
-They way they do it is a bit different, and they each have their pros and cons.
+The way both generators and alternators do it is a bit different, and they each have their pros and cons.
 Thanks for reading!